Providing tax representation, income tax return preparation, and tax consulting services nationwide as well as internationally.

 Who are Enrolled Agents?

 Enrolled Agents (EAs) are tax professionals who receive their exclusive right to practice before the IRS directly from the United States Government (U.S. Treasury Department).
 EAs must prove their competence in Federal taxation before receiving their license from the United States Treasury Department.
 Most Enrolled Agents (EAs) focus on tax return preparation.
-Fewer are providing tax resolution services dealing with IRS, FTB, and other agency tax audits, collection controversies, and administrative appeals.
+Fewer specialize in providing IRS tax help through tax resolution services dealing with IRS, FTB, and other agency tax audits, collection controversies and enforcement, and administrative appeals.

 Individual states license Certified Public Accountants (CPAs) and attorneys.
 These professionals may or may not specialize in tax resolution services for audits, collections, or administrative appeals.

-Owe a Lot of Back Taxes and Want to Take an International Trip?
+Owe a Lot of Back Taxes and Plan to Take an International Trip?

 It’s imperative to promptly address and settle your IRS tax obligations if you’re considering traveling outside the United States.
 The IRS is now communicating with the United States State Department seeking assistance with IRS collection enforcement.
-These actions involve denying the issuance of new passports or renewals or even revoking existing passports.
-This applies to taxpayers with outstanding tax liabilities exceeding $64,000 in tax, penalties, and interest.
+These actions involve denying the issuance of new passports or renewals, as well as revoking existing passports.
+This applies to taxpayers with outstanding tax liabilities exceeding $62,000 in tax, penalties, and interest.
 This amount is adjusted annually for inflation.
-These debts include U.S. individual income taxes, trust fund recovery penalties (TFRP), business taxes for which taxpayers are personally liable, and other civil penalties.
+These tax debts include U.S. individual income taxes, trust fund recovery penalties (TFRP), business taxes for which taxpayers are personally liable, and other civil penalties.

-The IRS must have (a) filed a Notice of Federal Tax Lien, and (b) all administrative remedies under the law have lapsed or have been exhausted, or issued a levy in their efforts to collect these debts.
-Booking a trip abroad only to encounter the unpleasant surprise of being unable to leave the U.S. due to a revoked passport or inability to get a new one is best avoided at all costs!
+Before notifying the Secretary of State, the IRS must have (a) filed a Notice of Federal Tax Lien, and (b) all administrative remedies under the law have lapsed or have been exhausted, or the IRS issued a levy in its efforts to collect these debts.
+Booking a trip abroad only to encounter the unpleasant surprise of being unable to leave the U.S. due to a revoked passport or inability to get a new or renewed one is best avoided at all costs!
+Seek out IRS tax help if you are planning a trip and have a significant outstanding IRS tax liability.

 IRS Scams

 Be alert to fraudulent contacts by scammers pretending to be IRS Revenue Agents, Revenue Officers, Settlement Officers, Special Agents, or other IRS employees!
 Thousands of taxpayers suffer financial loss and identity theft monthly when they provide personal and financial information or make payments to these fraudsters!!
-Most of these individuals use scare tactics and demand tax payments via unconventional methods.
-These methods often include gift cards, virtual currency, a cash app, or a Western Union money transfer.
-Be alert for clues that you are about to be scammed!!
+Most of these individuals use scare tactics (e.g., an arrest warrant will be issued for non-payment) and demand tax payments via unconventional methods.
+These methods often involve gift cards, virtual currency, a cash app, or a Western Union money transfer.
+They also try to create a sense of urgency – act now, or you will suffer the consequences.
+Please – be alert for clues so that you will not become a victim of financial loss or identity theft!

-The typical and legitimate method for the IRS to make initial contact with you is almost always by an IRS letter or IRS Notice of a pending tax audit or non-payment of an IRS tax liability.
-If you never received such a letter or notice, be very careful about unexpected calls, texts, or e-mails allegedly from an IRS employee!
+The typical and legitimate method for the IRS to make initial contact with you is almost always by an IRS letter or IRS Notice of a pending tax audit, non-payment of an IRS tax liability, or demand for a delinquent tax return.
+If you have never received such an IRS letter or notice, be very careful about unexpected telephone calls, texts, or emails allegedly from an IRS employee!

 Bottom line: if you are called by someone claiming to be from the IRS, be careful.
-Get their name, employee badge number, the title of their position, office address, and contact phone number.
+Get their full name, employee badge number, their job title, office address, and contact phone number.
 Inform them that you will call them back after verifying their identity.
 You can then call the IRS at (800) 829-1040 and confirm the call was legitimate.
 If you are unable to reach the IRS, please contact me at my Santa Clarita office.
 I may be able to assist you.

 Here is a link to the IRS website where they share information on the latest IRS scams.